 Electric cars & batteries?
-Let’s not put the cart before the horse… it’s all about the Grid.
+Let’s not put the cart before the horse

 It’s all over the news; headlines screaming: “New diesel and petrol vehicles to be banned from 2040 in UK” & “Infrastructure investment in battery technology.”
 Great news for health, the environment & technology innovation, but what has changed and what needs to happen now?
 Well it’s all about clean air and battery technology, right?
 Well yes this is of course true, but are we all missing rather a large point?